1. Who is CGG Australia?

 10. What scientific surveys are CGG running in conjunction with the Gippsland survey and when will results be available?

-CGG takes a proactive stance in addressing the concerns of fishers and uncertainty around impacts.
-We set up a scientific advisory committee and on their feedback CGG set up and co-funded two scientific research projects researching the impact on octopus and Danish Seine fisheries.
+CGG takes a proactive stance to ensure independent research is available to address the concerns and uncertainty that our operations may create for the fishing community.
+We set up an independent scientific advisory committee and, based on their feedback, co-funded, together with the FRDC, two independent scientific research projects to study the potential effects of seismic surveys on octopus and Danish seine fisheries.

 11. Is there a mitigation plan for commercial fishers?